SamuelHill/recipeAssistant/README.md

 + textToSpeech:
 	- google text to speech and python text to speech testers
 	- ggts_speech.mp3 is a side effect of the speech generation
++ scrapers:
+	- another copy of google auth
+	- demo files for UI
+	- scrape.py for formatting recipe_scrapers output
+		- scrape_command_line for command line testing
+	- scrape2.py for other testing <- not used
+	- recipe_scrapers comes from recipe-scraper-master which is a repo from github
+	- recipebook-master is another repo on github <- not used
+	- cookingMethods from Wikipedia